-Welcome to the The American Legion Post 313 Website!
+Welcome to The American Legion Post 313 Website!
 We are part of the nation’s largest wartime veterans service organization, striving to promote a better understanding of the principles of democracy and to inculcate a higher appreciation of the benefits of American citizenship in Boerne, Texas.
 We advocate patriotism and honor, promoting strong national security, and continued devotion to our fellow servicemembers and veterans.

 Our Veterans.
 A strong National Defense.
 Our Youth.
 Americanism.
 We work every day to uphold these time-honored values in Boerne, Texas and the United States of America.